webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

       - 4 x 10G.
 Their is also BiDi for these.
 - **Cable management**
   - **Patch panel/patch bay**
-    - office plug to data closet patch panel.
-Punchdown block on one side/RJ45 on the other.
+    - office RJ-45 plug to data closet patch panel.
+Punchdown block on one side/RJ45 on the other. to switch.
+    - allows incoming and outgoing connections to be reconfigured by changing the patch cable connections, which is much simpler than reterminating punchdown blocks.
   - **Fiber distribution panel**
-    - between floors or buildings.
+    - patch panel for fiber. each connection there is a 'cost'.
   - **Punchdown block**
     - 66: early type. voice. obsolete. pre-Cat 5 cable.
     - 110: replaced 66.
 At&t.